-The tri-state is a great place to buy a home.
-There is an array of cities and neighborhoods to choose from, relatively low home prices, and mortgage rates to match.
-Once you settle on a neighborhood and home, though, it’s time to start shopping for mortgages.
+When looking to buy a home, there is an array of cities and neighborhoods to choose from, with a variety of home prices, and mortgage rates to match.
+Once you settle on a neighborhood and home, it’s time to start shopping for mortgages.

 Getting a mortgage can feel intimidating the first time around.
 However, the process can actually be smooth and straightforward if you are prepared with just the basic requirements of what you need to obtain a mortgage loan.
 Before you start shopping for a home, you’ll want to get pre-approved for a mortgage.
 Preapproval means that a lender has said they’d be willing to offer you a mortgage up to a certain amount.
 Once you get preapproved, you’ll have a better idea of what you can afford to spend on a house.